underscoreio/essential-slick/src/pages/data_modelling.md

 - expand on our knowledge of modelling tables to introduce optional values and foreign keys; and
 - use more custom types to avoid working with just low-level database values.

-We'll expand chat application schema to support more than just messages through this chapter.
+To do this, we'll expand chat application schema to support more than just messages.

 ## Application Structure

-Our examples so far have been a single monolithic application.
-That's now how you'd work with Slick for a more substantial project.
+Our examples so far have been stand-alone application.
+That's not how you'd work with Slick for a more substantial project.
 We'll explain how to split up an application in this section.

 We've also been importing the H2 driver.
 We need a driver of course, but it's useful to delay picking the driver until the code needs to be run.
 This will allow us to switch driver, which can be useful for testing.
-For example, you might use H2 for unit testing, but PostgresSQL for production purposes.
+For example, you might use H2 for unit testing, but PostgresSQL for production.

 ### Pattern Outline